 If that’s the case, the regular iPad is your best choice.
 Yes, it’s got the older design (Touch ID Home button), but it’s also relatively cheap–at just $329.
 It’s also compatible with the first-generation Apple Pencil, so you can still take handwritten notes on it like you would a physical notebook.

 And if you did want to turn the regular iPad into a laptop-like device, you can still do that thanks to the regular iPad supporting Apple’s Smart Keyboard.
+And be sure to check out How To Use iPad As An External Display for Your Mac!
+And check out Apple Pencil Tips & Tricks: Get The Most Out Of The Apple Pencil!

 Frequently Asked Questions